jheslian/network-coverage-test/README.md

 	- for windows: `py manage.py runserver`

-**External file**: mobile_operator.csv has been used to located network provider and it's coverage which should be uploaded to the database.
+**External file**: mobile_operator.csv has been used to locate network provider and it's coverage which should be uploaded to the database.